zetabotco/blog-en/site/content/blog/ill-ai-replace-humans-in-customer-service.md

 ---
 draft: true
 author: Risqy
-title: ill AI Replace Humans in Customer Service?
+title: will AI Replace Humans in Customer Service?
 metaTitle: ill AI Replace Humans in Customer Service?
 metaDescription: We know AI is everywhere.
 The question arises, Will AI replace humans in customer service?